California prosecutors again seek death for Scott Peterson

 The state’s high court upheld his conviction in that ruling.
 But the same justices in October ordered a new hearing in San Mateo Superior Court to determine whether his underlying murder conviction must also be tossed out if a juror committed “prejudicial misconduct.”

 “He’s innocent — an innocent man’s been sitting in jail for 15 years.
-It’s time to get him out,” attorney Pat Harris told reporters outside the courtroom in explaining why he again is taking the case.
+It’s time to get him out,” attorney Pat Harris told reporters outside the courtroom in explaining why he is again taking the case.
 He also was on Peterson’s original trial team alongside celebrity attorney Mark Geragos.

 Janey Peterson, his sister-in-law, said the family is looking forward to his new day in court.